-A semolina based vegan dessert flavoured with apples and raspberry
+Greek halva is a semolina based vegan dessert; We have flavoured ours with apples and raspberry

 This is an example of what happens when you take basic principles, and then let your imagination run free.
 The basic principle here is halva-making.
 Semolina based halva (not to be confused with the tahini based dessert which goes by the same name) is really versatile, and once you understand the basic premise of how to put one together, it becomes very easy to make it your own.
 We have already shared with you our parents’ basic halva recipe, flavoured with orange and studded with raisins.
 It’s delicious and it’s a very popular dessert during periods of lent (halva is both dairy and egg free).
 We’ve also shared with you a vegan chocolate halva, which is a bit more decadent, because, chocolate.
 But the halva story does not end there.